vsashidh/generator-wrap-bdd/README.md

 1. There are three environment variables which is required for running namely
     1. envName: `set envName=DEV` Currently supports all root XML node elements in the `Utilities/envs.xml` file

-    2. testBrowser (OPTIONAL if you prefer to launch browser from within the test script): `set testBrowser=chrome` Currently supports all browsers listed in your `<path-to-user-home>/.config/browser-launcher2/config.json`
+    2. testBrowser (OPTIONAL if you prefer to launch browser from within the test): `set testBrowser=chrome` Currently supports all browsers listed in your `<path-to-user-home>/.config/browser-launcher2/config.json`

     3. oletesttool: `set oletesttool=TestComplete` Currently supports TestComplete, TestExecute